Yeti and Orca are two of the most popular and innovative brands in the recreation cooler industry.

 Both Orca and Yeti offer highly durable materials and innovative design.
 However, Orca offers better insulation, a cargo pouch for storing some gear, better aesthetics, and versatility with its molle wrap.
 In this regard, Orca is the winner.

 While Orca offers its coolers in more color variations, it doesn’t provide half of the different sizes Yeti offers.
 If size matters to you, then it’s Yeti all the way.

 Both coolers sell at almost the same price.
-Price will not be a deciding factor if you can afford these iceboxes, but if you are keen on saving that extra dollar, then Orca offers a marginal price difference of about $20.
+The price will not be a deciding factor if you can afford these iceboxes, but if you are keen on saving that extra dollar, then Orca offers a marginal price difference of about $20.
 In essence, Orca coolers are cheaper despite being made in capitalist America.

 Orca beats Yeti in terms of ice retention.
 While both utilize rotational molding technology, Orca offers more insulation, and this might be the reason why it performs better than Yeti in ice retention.

 Nothing in the market beats Orca’s lifetime warranty.
-Yeti offers a 5-year warranty, but its limited to the structure of the cooler.
+Yeti offers a 5-year warranty, but it’s limited to the structure of the cooler.